 One of the main planned outcomes of the DOCTRID Research programme, ASSISTID, is the sharing and dissemination of knowledge with a view to influencing policy both at a local, European and International level.
-Throughout 2018, ASSISTID and Hegarty Fellows presented at many international conferences.
+Throughout 2019, ASSISTID and Hegarty Fellows presented at many international conferences.
 Dr Yurgos Politis presented his research results at DISES in Cape Town in July, and at International Society for Autism Research in Rotterdam.
 He also, along with Fellows, Dr Bryan Boyle and Dr Nigel Robb, formed the Working Group "Neurodiversity in Design", to advance the state of the art in participatory design for people with autism and intellectual disability.
 They held their first formal meeting in UCD in October 2018.
-DOCTRID had a presence at international conferences in 2018, including the 18th National Rehabilitation Educators Conference in California, and the International Society for Autism Research Conference in Rotterdam.